apache/openwhisk-package-kafka/README.md

 }
 ```

-Similar to `isJSONData`, if `isBinaryData` was set to `true` during trigger creation, an attempt will be made to encode values from binary to Base64.
-If successfully encoded, the resultant `value` in the trigger payload will be encoded as a Base64 string.
+Similar to `isJSONData`, if `isBinaryValue` was set to `true` during trigger creation, the resultant `value` in the trigger payload will be encoded as a Base64 string.

-For example, if a message of `Some data` is posted with `isBinaryData` set to `true`, the trigger payload might look something like this:
+For example, if a `value` of `Some data` is posted with `isBinaryValue` set to `true`, the trigger payload might look something like this:

 ```JSON
 {